dfguerrerom/mgci-docs/docs/source/overview.rst

 **Disaggregation:**

 Both of these sub-indicators are disaggregated by mountain bioclimatic belts as defined by Körner et al. (2011).
-In addition, sub-indicator 15.4.2a is disaggregated by the 10 SEEA classes based on UN Statistical Division (2014).
-Those values are reported both as proportions (percent) and area (in square kilometres)
+In addition, sub-indicator 15.4.2a is disaggregated by the 10 SEEA (System of Environmental and Economic Accounting) landcover classes based on UN Statistical Division (2014).
+The resulting values are reported both as proportions (percent) and area (in square kilometres)

+An overview of the spatial workflow for computing the both sub indicators is provided in  Figure 1 below.

 |imageworkflow|